 This is a single-box soundbar, so there isn't a separate subwoofer.
 Two on-board low-end drivers deliver the bass, and this is admittedly its weakest point, lacking the expressiveness and poise that a separate subwoofer unit might have given you.
 But it still works well, and that's the only wobble when it comes to sound here – everything is immediately enhanced with extra depth and clarity compared to your average TV speakers.
 We also like that there's a specific gaming mode, which again is great for positioning sound effects.

 It's a bit of a shame that there's no HDMI passthrough here, which means you'll lose one of your HDMI ports plugging this in, which may be annoying if you have a mid-range TV with fewer ports.
-But otherwise, construction is great, and it feels more premium than it costs.
+But otherwise, construction is great, and it feels more premium than it costs – read our full Yamaha SR-B20A review for more on why we like it so much.

 All of these soundbars will elevate gaming, but they're not made with it specifically in mind.
 This one is, but also manages to be a really tempting small soundbar for everyone else at the same time.
 You just have to pretend it's not called the 'Soundslayer' if you're in the latter camp…